-Whether a merger happens before, during, or after approval of a PERM petition, an employer must be prepared to document the successor in interest requirements to the USCIS when submitting an I-140.
-Even if the employer has previously satisfied the Department of Labor (DOL) requirement that a successor in interest relationship exists, similar evidence will still need to be given to the USCIS in support of a filed I-140.
+Whether a merger happens before, during, or after approval of a PERM petition, an employer must be prepared to satisfy the successor in interest requirements to U.S. Citizenship and Immigration Services (USCIS) when submitting an I-140 petition.

-Previous USCIS policy was to only accept approved labor certifications based on a successor in interest if the merger or acquisition occurred after PERM approval.
-Fortunately this is no longer the case and a labor certification based on a successor in interest relationship created at any time during the PERM process will be accepted.
-As long as an employer can adequately document that the successor company truly acquired all of the previous company’s assets and liabilities the USCIS will accept a labor certification based on a merger or acquisition.
+Previously, USCIS accepted approved labor certifications based on a successor in interest only if the merger or acquisition occurred after PERM approval.
+Fortunately, this is no longer the case, and a labor certification based on a successor in interest relationship created at any time during the PERM process will be accepted.
+As long as an employer can adequately document that the successor company truly acquired all of the previous company’s assets and liabilities, then USCIS will accept labor certifications for merged or acquired companies.

-PERM labor certification is an extremely complicated and time-sensitive procedure.
-We recommend that you consult with an experienced and responsible immigration attorney.
-We have successfully represented many PERM cases.
-If you would like to contact us, please telephone us at (713) 771-8433 or visit us at one of our six locations.
-You can also contact us conveniently online by emailing us at firstname.lastname@example.org.
-Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service.
+Overall, PERM labor certification is an extremely complicated and time-sensitive procedure.
+We recommend that you consult with an experienced immigration attorney.
+Over the years, Zhang & Associates has successfully handled hundreds of PERM cases.
+If you would like to contact us, we’re available by phone at (713) 771-8433, or you can visit us at one of our eight U.S. locations.
+We’re also conveniently available by e-mail at firstname.lastname@example.org.
+Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service for your PERM case.

-For more information on PERM Labor Certification, please refer to the following links:
+For more detailed information on PERM labor certification, including minimum requirements and USCIS policies, refer to the following links: